MahesKanoko999/xEmotes/README.md

 # Our Wiki 📜

-The official RPEmotes wiki docs can be accessed [here](https://docs.rpemotes.com/)
+The official xEmotes wiki docs can be accessed [here](https://docs.xEmotes.com/)